Supply Chain & Manufacturing

 - Furthering global gender equity by bringing meaningful work to women and marginalized communities limited in their abilities to work outside the home.

 We currently make bags with a supplier in the Philippines who is part of the NEST Artisan Guild.
-This year we have asked our Moroccan and Madagascan suppliers to take part in NEST’s Diagnostic & Wage Assessment program - this was funded by ZIMMERMANN.
+In 2021, we asked our Moroccan and Madagascan suppliers to take part in NEST’s Diagnostic & Wage Assessment program - this was funded by ZIMMERMANN.

 In addition to submitting our Modern Slavery Statement under Australian legislation as mentioned above, we ensure our staff and supplier management and their employees are knowledgeable about the threats related to the environment, human rights and modern slavery in the wider supply chain so they are better able to identify potential issues and risk.
 As a first step to raise awareness of this topic within our organisation, we have provided online training to all employees.